 Source: Try Your Best

-For brands in more heavily regulated industries, brand ambassadorship is often front-and-center in their strategies.
+For brands in more heavily regulated industries, brand ambassadorship is often front and center in their strategies.
 House of Wise, a CBD brand, had no choice but to rely on brand ambassadorship to help build its brand.
 Because the company’s products fall into what Meta and Google consider “vice” categories, they are prohibited from advertising across those environments.
 But there are no such restrictions on organic content, leading House of Wise’s founder Amanda Goetz to establish an affiliate model, but with a twist.

 House of Wise recruited over 400 people, educated them on their products, and paid them for however many items they sold.
 House of Wise achieved $1 million in sales in its first year without paid advertising on Google and Facebook.